cpoll/kubernetes-learning/README.md

     - Docker image(s) (kindest/node) written to run systemd, Kubernetes, etc.
     - `kubetest`

+- `. kind.sh` to create a kind cluster with ingresses
 - `kind create cluster`
     - bootstraps a Kubernetes cluster using the kindest/node pre-built node image (can use --image to specify a different image).
     - `--name` to name the cluster (default 'kind')
     - `--wait 5m` to wait until control plane is ready
     - docker ps will show a `kind-control-plane` image
     - `--config config.yaml` can specify a config (see: https://kind.sigs.k8s.io/docs/user/quick-start/)
-- If we want to use ingresses, use the command in the ingress section below

 - Once created, use `kubectl` to interact with it
     - The Kind config file is stored in ~/.kube/config or path in $KUBECONFIG if set.